buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Types/IfcChillerTypeEnum.md

 # IfcChillerTypeEnum

-Enumeration defining the typical types of Chillers classified by their method of heat rejection.
+Enumeration defining the typical types of Chillers classified by their method of heat rejection.<!-- end of definition -->

 > HISTORY  New enumeration in IFC2x.